noir-lang/noir/docs/docs/aztec/protocol/public-functions-vm-architectures.md

 ### Why we need a VM

 Point 2 requires a Virtual Machine architecture.
-The older model of having ACIR++ directly produce a circuit + verification key is flawed.
+The older model of having ACIR directly produce a circuit + verification key is flawed.
 For any witness that is _not_ a public input, a dishonest Prover could assign an incorrect value and create a failing proof.

 The kernel circuit cannot prevent this by _requiring_ the public function proof to succeed, as it is trivial for a malicious contract writer to create unsatisfiable programs (e.g. `assert(true == false)`).